firefly-zero/docs.fireflyzero.com/content/dev/getting-started.md

 1. Build and install the app: `firefly_cli build`
 1. Run the last built app: `firefly_emulator`

+Have troubles using emulator?
+Check out the [emulator user guide](../user/emulator.md).

 ## 📦 Distribute

 1. Create a file for an installed app: